jaguilarweb/capstone/README.md

 ## Testing
-To run the tests, create an alternative database.
+To run the tests, you should create an alternative database.
 In this case capstone_test.
 ```
 dropdb capstone_test
 createdb capstone_test